FIFO oil and gas jobs are some of the most recognized rotational jobs in the energy industry.

 FIFO oil and gas roles involve travel, safety, housing, and time away from home.
 A vague listing is a serious problem.

-Clasva’s guides on red flags in job descriptions, remote job scams vs. legit listings, and resume farming job listings are useful supporting resources.
+Clasva’s guides on red flags in job descriptions, remote job scams vs. legitimate listings, and resume farming job listings are useful supporting resources.

 Before accepting a role, ask direct questions.